emberjs/data/guides/relationships/features/links-mode.md

 It allows that relationship to be fetched using the standard `request` experience instead of via the legacy `adapter` interface.

-LinksMode behaves *slightly* differently depending on whether you are using Model (including via [Legacy Mode](../../reactive-data/legacy/overview.md)) or [Polaris Mode](../../reactive-data/polaris/overview.md).
+LinksMode behaves *slightly* differently depending on whether you are using Model (including via [LegacyMode](../../reactive-data/legacy/overview.md)) or [PolarisMode](../../reactive-data/polaris/overview.md).
 We'll explain this nuance below.

 > [!TIP]
 > The next-generation of reactive data which replaces Model is SchemaRecord.